Discover the FIRST and BEST beat sheet for TV pilots!

 “I’ve turned to Dan for notes on several feature scripts in the past, and this new book is well-timed as the industry makes a huge shift toward television.
 The information inside is a fantastic primer in developing a rock-solid one-hour TV pilot.
 I recommend this book to writers as the foundation in creating excellent story structure.”

--Richard J. Bosner, Producer (Fruitvale Station, The Wannabe, Other People)
+-Richard J. Bosner, Producer (Fruitvale Station, The Manor, Black Bear, Other People, Paint)

-Exclusive to this site, you can purchase the e-book below in PDF format, which is the highest-quality digital file you can buy, and you will also get a bonus worksheet in Word format to get you started on your own TV pilot.
+Exclusive to this site, you can purchase the e-book below in PDF format, which is the highest-quality digital file you can buy, and you will also get a bonus worksheet to get you started on your own TV pilot.

 Some of the benefits of the PDF include: